 - limit the tax, red tape and other regulatory burden industry faces

 - undertake coordinated and effective marketing campaigns to drive demand

 - work with industry to support the development of tourism infrastructure that can drive demand.

-The Tourism 2020 Implementation Plan (2015-2020) outlines the key actions needed to assist industry reach its potential.
+The Austrade website hosts various publications and research that outlines the key actions needed to assist industry reach its potential.